ARM-software/psa-api/doc/ext-pqc/overview/intro.rst

 About the |API| PQC Extension
 -----------------------------

-This document defines an extension to the :cite-title:`PSA-CRYPT` specification, to provide support for :term:`Post-Quantum Cryptography` (PQC) algorithms, and specifically for the NIST-approved standards for ML-DSA, SLH-DSA, and ML-KEM.
+This document defines an extension to the :cite-title:`PSA-CRYPT` specification, to provide support for :term:`Post-Quantum Cryptography` (PQC) algorithms.
+Specifically, for the NIST-approved schemes for HSS/LMS, XMSS, |XMSS^MT|, ML-DSA, SLH-DSA, and ML-KEM.

 When the proposed extension is sufficiently stable to be classed as Final, it will be integrated into a future version of `[PSA-CRYPT]`.